North Fork residents try to save women inside burning home

 NORTH FORK, Calif.
-(KSEE) — The Madera County Sheriff’s Office is investigating the death of a woman whose body was found inside a burning home in North Fork.
+(KGPE) — The Madera County Sheriff’s Office is investigating the death of a woman whose body was found inside a burning home in North Fork.

 Officials got the call Saturday morning just before 6 a.m.